mayer-maximilian/to-docker/README.md

 - PostgreSQL database (using default Docker image)
 - Redis as a session cache (using default Docker image)

 The frontend is hereby running hosted using a NGINX web server that serves the Vue.js application.
-The REST API handling frontend requests uses a uvicorn ASGI web server for Python, hosting the FastAPI backend.
+The REST API handling frontend requests uses an uvicorn ASGI web server for Python, hosting the FastAPI backend.
 Both components will be hosted publically, as the client code for the frontend requires an exposed API.

 PostgreSQL and Redis are only accessible within the Kubernetes cluster they are deployed on, allowing the API component to persist data.